gtarchiveteam/GTPatcher-Launcher/README.md

 #### Is this a clone/copy?/Will this go on applab?

 No and also no, we will not produce clones and will not provide any of our projects onto the Meta "App Lab" or "Store" ***ever***.
 If you ever see someone claiming to be us on any Meta platform or similar, they are not us.

+#### Can you add ___?

+No, this is meant to be kept as a simple, no bullshit way to play older versions of the game, nothing will be added and nothing will be removed.